jonnoclifford/code-quiz/README.md

 * As an extra, I've added a 'dark mode' option which the user can toggle.

+* There's also some hidden Monty Python sound effects if you're either a very good, or very naughty boy.
+Because you're certainly not the messiah.

 ### Links

 [Link to the deployed website](https://jonnoclifford.github.io/code-quiz/)